M-ZakiFahrezi/M-ZakiFahrezi.github.io/_en/2025-06-19-crud-php-en.md

 ## ✅ Conclusion

-Dengan memahami operasi CRUD di PHP dan MySQL, kamu sudah bisa membuat aplikasi web dasar yang menyimpan, menampilkan, mengedit, dan menghapus data.
+By understanding CRUD operations in PHP and MySQL, you can create basic web applications that store, display, edit, and delete data.